cuiyongbo/hello-world/my_wiki/languages/english_notes_10.rst

 | Definition: (of an asset or benefit) not constituting or represented by a physical object and of a value not precisely measurable.
 | Usage: intangible business property like trademarks and patents.
 |
+| predate
+| Definition: exist or occur at a date earlier than (something).
+| Usage: this letter predates her illness.
+| Definition: (of an animal) act as a predator of; catch and eat (prey).